By adding Labor Rates and Charge Rates to each staff member’s profile you are adding financial information to the things you are already tracking.

 See Comp Time here.

-The Charge Rate is used with time entries to address the cost of time AND overhead (and possibly profit) that is ‘charged’ to the Project for each hour spent working on the Project.
+The Charge Rate is used with time entries to calculate the cost of time AND overhead that is ‘charged’ to the Project for each hour spent working on the Project.
 There are two places where Charge Rates are used for now.

 The Billing Rates are used in the “Invoice Preview” table accessed by a menu button on the Bookkeeping Page under the menu heading Tools.
 (3) See this article for details.